reymon359/how-to-live/advices/You don't need their approval/index.md

 ---
 name: "You don't need their approval"
-Categories: ['Growing', 'Freedom', 'Integrity', 'Community', 'Happiness']
+Categories: ['Growth', 'Freedom', 'Integrity', 'Community', 'Happiness']
 ---
 # You don't need their approval